"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging

-Taken together, these articles show that social engagement in VR collaboration extends beyond visual realism or task efficiency.
+Taken together, these articles show that collaboration in Social VR extends beyond visual realism or task efficiency.
 It hinges on participants feeling seen, acknowledged, and emotionally connected, which are qualities that can be nurtured through expressive avatars, thoughtful interaction design, and moments that invite genuine interpersonal connections.
-Therefore, designing for sustained social engagement is essential for effective, human-centered teamwork in Social VR applications.